5 Benefits of Using a Rowing Machine, According to Experts

 5.It can provide a mental health boost.

-Exercises, such as rowing, may also help you practice mindfulness during your workout and in your everyday life.
-In fact, elite rowers have told researchers that they count strokes or focus on one stroke at a time to stay in the moment, emphasizing their mindfulness practice and ability to stay present.
+Exercises, such as rowing, may also help you practise mindfulness during your workout and in your everyday life.
+In fact, elite rowers have told researchers that they count strokes or focus on one stroke at a time to stay in the moment, emphasising their mindfulness practice and ability to stay present.

 Words by Ashley Lauretta